A conjecture on the Crazy Knight's Tour Problem: Main results for cyclically diagonal arrays

-Note that this is exactly equivalent to a bishop's move function on the completely filled $\frac{k-1}{2}\times 1$ array, that is the column $C$.
-This proves that a bishop is a solution to $T(D^*)$ if and only if it is a solution to $T(C)$, and it is trivial to see that this is always the case. \end{proof}
+Note that this is exactly equivalent to a bishop's move function on $J_{\frac{k-1}{2},1}$, that is the column $Z$.
+This proves that a bishop is a solution to $T(G^*)$ if and only if it is a solution to $T(Z)$, and it is trivial to see that this is always the case. \end{proof}